Last Updated on March 10, 2022 by Michael Brockbank

 It’s free and loaded with all kinds of goodies for broadcasters.

 Click the download button for your OS.
-At the time of this article, Stream Labels only supported Windows and OSX.
-However, the developers promise a Linux version is coming.
+At the time of this article, Stream Labels supports Windows, macOS, and Debian.

 Your system will then download the install file.
 It shouldn’t take long as Stream Labels isn’t all that big of an application.

-Once the program is downloaded, just install it as you would any other.
+Once the program is downloaded, just install it as you would any other program.

 Stream Labels uses basic text files updated in real-time.
-These files are saved on your computer and is how your streaming software collects data.
+These files are saved on your computer and are how your streaming software collects data.

 When you run Stream Labels, you’ll connect it to your Streamlabs account.
-In the first screen, sign in as you normally would with Streamlabs.
+On the first screen, sign in as you normally would with Streamlabs.

 You’ll also need to assign an Output Directory.
 This is where the system saves the text files.

 Before we can add Stream Labels to XSplit, we need to know the exact file to use.